Teaching support from the UK’s largest provider of in-school maths tuition

 Cost: Low

-Feedback is information given to the pupil or teacher about the learner’s performance relative to learning goals or outcomes.
-Its aim is to improve student learning by redirecting or refocusing the teacher’s or learner’s actions to achieve a goal.
-Feedback can be verbal or written, or can be given through tests.
+Feedback for pupils can be verbal or written.
+It helps to inform learners about their performance and progress relative to learning objectives or outcomes.
+Feedback aims to aid and improve pupil learning by redirecting or refocusing the teacher’s or learner’s actions to achieve a goal.

-Read more: How Diagnostic Assessment Improves Our Maths Teaching
+Read more: How Diagnostic Assessment Improves Maths Teaching

 2) Metacognition and self-regulation